 The chapter on diving marks suitable dive spots, as a useful record for visiting divers.
 It is hoped that they too, will share their experiences by contributing to this chapter.

 A description of this area would not be complete without a visit to Raoul Island, presented in several selected images.

-The photo galleries makes up the bulk of this section, illustrating
+The photo galleries make up the bulk of this section, illustrating in

-reader on a tour visiting habitats, giant groupers, frilly lionfish, other
+reader on a tour of habitats, giant groupers, frilly lionfish, other fishes,

 For suggestions, corrections and comments, please e-mail